apache/flink/docs/java_api_guide.md

 Data Sources
 ------------

 Data sources create the initial data sets, such as from files or from Java collections.
-The general mechanism of of creating data sets is abstracted behind an [InputFormat](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-core/src/main/java/eu/stratosphere/api/common/io/InputFormat.java).
+The general mechanism of of creating data sets is abstracted behind an {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/io/InputFormat.java "InputFormat" %}.
 Stratosphere comes with several built-in formats to create data sets from common file formats.
 Many of them have shortcut methods on the *ExecutionEnvironment*.

 File-based: